tunnicliffe/reactivegame/README.md

 1. Find an import for Normal dist sampling (if possible)
 1. Import things like Mixer qualified?
 Try to reduce/avoid whole module imports (except for Yampa)
-1. Change type of *displayFunction* to remove tuple
+1. Change type of `displayFunction` to remove tuple
 1. Type synonyms everywhere to improve readability
 1. Non-launch issue (may relate to wsl2 in windows 11) (no idea why)
 1. Switch to paused upon loss of focus
 1. Resizeable window
-1. Major issue: Different modes may sometimes require different *displayResource*, needs discussion
+1. Major issue: Different modes may sometimes require different `displayResource`
-1. *initial_offset* is in pixels, not grid-squares
+1. `initial_offset` is in pixels, not grid-squares
 1. 'Scroll-speed-multiplier' needs to be added back to the configs
-1. *drawSquaresFromCoOrds* doesn't check if the squares are visible before sending their rendering instructions.
+1. `drawSquaresFromCoOrds` doesn't check if the squares are visible before sending their rendering instructions.
 However, this doesn't seem to bother the GPU as the code is likely CPU-bound anyway.
 1. Anything in `Types.hs` that is only used by one module should only be in that module.
+1. `RecordWildCards` can be used to construct types too.
+1. For general clarity, fields are going to have simple names, and qualified imports will avoid overlaps.
+This will probably mean breaking off types into their own module (also, not a bad thing).

 ---